CW Programs / Interfaces

 SWISSLOG links with the following CW programs: CwType, CWGet and CW Skimmer.
 CwType sends CW; CwGet and CW Skimmer decode CW.
 Also supports the K1EL WinKeyer interface.

-CWType is FREE but CW Get, CW Skimmer and MRP40 need registration.
+CWType is FREE but CW Get, CW Skimmer, SDC Skimmer and MRP40 need registration.

 To set up the CW interfaces select the menu item Options | CW-Interface and then the program/interface you will be using:

-In the next dialog you have to specify the directory in which CwType.Exe / CwGet.Exe / CWSkimmer.Exe / MRP40vxx.exe are located.
+In the next dialog you have to specify the directory in which CwType.Exe / CwGet.Exe / CWSkimmer.Exe / MRP40vxx.exe / SDC.exe are located.
+For SDC you need to set the TCP port to communicate with Swisslog.
+By default is port 7701.

 If you select K1EL WinKeyer continue reading HERE.